tinganho/balanced-storage/README.md

 The `eventCallbacks` above is hashmap of a list of callbacks for each event.
 We register new events with the `register` method and unregister them with the `unregister` method.
 We can emit a new event with the `emit` method.
 The property `eventCallbacks` is a potential leaking resource storage, because it can hold callbacks on events and a developer might forgot to unregister some of those events when no longer needed.
 Though the essentials here, is the `register` and `unregister` methods.
 Because their role is to register and unregister events.
 This leads us to think, can we somehow require a user who calls `register` always call `unregister`?
 If possible, we would prevent having any memory leaks.
 Let us answer this question later, and begin with annotating them first.

-## Method Annotation
+## Method Classification

-Lets just the add a temporary annotation syntax for our methods:
+Lets just the add a temporary classification syntax for our methods:

 ```
 add|sub NAME
 ```

-The `add` and `sub` is an operator that annotates methods with a name that identifies that an element or resource is being added or subtracted when the method is called.
-So for our `User` model which is an extension of the `EventEmitter` class, we go ahead and annotate the method with `add` and `sub` methods.
+The `add` and `sub` keywords are operators that classify methods with a name that identifies that elements is being added or subtracted when the method is called.
+So for our `User` model which is an extension of the `EventEmitter` class, we go ahead and classify our methods.

 ```typescript
 export class User extends EventEmitter {